vinayakyadav2709/00101010-Kisanverse/docs/listing.md

 ## **9. Update a Bid**

 ### **Endpoint**
-`PATCH /bids/update/{bid_id}`
+`PATCH /bids/{bid_id}`

 ### **Description**
 Updates a bid.
-Only the buyer who placed the bid can update it.
+Only the buyer who placed the bid and admin can update it. admin can only update pending and accepted bids and buyer can only update pending bid.

 ### **Who Can Call It**
 Buyers (only for their own bids).